floodgateacademy/access-curriculum/README.md

 # Example Curriculum

+A typical devops project is setting up and deploying applications onto workstation, development, and production environments, while scaling storage/compute with automation as much as possible.

+In this example curriculum, we use a web server to show the outline of that typical devops project.

 * Week 1: Compute node overview using local host, vagrant, and mobile devices
 * Week 2: Compute environments using Amazon Web Services
 * Week 3: Storing data using databases and file services